Specialty Area: Preparing Educators to Serve Children Who Are Deaf/Hard of Hearing in Inclusive Educational Settings

 Applicants must have a bachelor’s degree from an accredited, degree-granting institution of higher education.
 (Students who have not yet earned a bachelor’s degree may apply after they have completed 108 undergraduate hours.)

-It is preferred that students have an undergraduate degree in deaf education, early childhood education, special education, elementary education, or speech-language pathology.
+It is preferred that students have an undergraduate degree in deaf education, speech-language pathology, early childhood education, special education, or elementary education.

 Applicants must have an undergraduate cumulative GPA of 3.0 or better on a 4.0 scale.